 Unfortunately, in many clinical settings, what is not done is to eliminate the previous (incorrect) diagnoses from the patient’s record.
 As a result, the diagnostic list becomes cumulative with more and more diagnoses being added over time.
 This creates a great deal of confusion for the patient, of course, but it can also create confusion for other doctors or medical personnel looking at the diagnostic coding for the patient.

-My recommendation is that if you have gone through a long series of preliminary diagnoses before getting a definitive diagnosis of one of the forms of systemic scleroderma, talk to your provider about this on your next visit.
+If you have gone through a long series of preliminary diagnoses before getting a definitive diagnosis of one of the forms of systemic scleroderma, talk to your provider about this on your next visit.
 There may be good reasons for retaining multiple diagnoses in some cases, but if not, removing those extra, incorrect diagnostic codes from your chart will help to simplify things for you and future providers.